 - Other damages

-After your Phoenix motorcycle accident, your first call should be to the motorcycle accident attorneys of Cantor Crane.
-All of the personal injury lawyers of Cantor Crane are exceptionally experienced in motor vehicle accidents, including motorcycle crashes occurring in Phoenix.
+After your Phoenix motorcycle accident, your first call should be to the motorcycle accident attorneys of Cantor Injury Lawyers.
+All of the personal injury lawyers of Cantor Injury Lawyers are exceptionally experienced in motor vehicle accidents, including motorcycle crashes occurring in Phoenix.

-As one of Cantor Crane’s clients, our attorneys will help you get through your legal claim process and they will handle many of the case details for you.
+As one of Cantor Injury Lawyers’s clients, our attorneys will help you get through your legal claim process and they will handle many of the case details for you.
 These include:

 - Determination of fault